afirahzahid/Chat-with-Documents-using-Llama-3.2/README.md

 # Chat with Documents using Llama-3.2

-This project demonstrates how to process and interact with PDF documents using a conversational AI model, **Llama-3.2**.
+This project demonstrates processing and interacting with PDF documents using a conversational AI model, **Llama-3.2**.
 The solution uses embeddings, vector storage, and custom prompt engineering to enable users to upload documents, extract context, and receive answers to queries related to the document content.

----

-- ## 🌟 Project Overview
+### **Project Overview**

 - **Objective**: Enable users to ask questions about PDF documents and receive relevant, concise answers.
 - **Features**: